liquidregistrar/liquid-docs/docs/source/restapi.rst

 :type: The type of error returned.
 Can be unauthorized, invalid_request, or card_error.
 :message: A human-readable message giving more details about the error.
 :code: Programming readable error code, more details than type.
-For example: invalid_argument
+For example: invalid_argument.

 Pagination